13 No-Sew Dog Sweaters You Can Finish Before the Next Cold Snap

 • Save

-Slip it over your dog’s head, guide front legs through the holes, and adjust so the ribbed cuff sits snug without choking.
-It takes 15 minutes total, including measuring and trying it on twice.
-No sewing means no frayed threads to fix later—fabric glue dabs every 3 inches around leg holes prevent unraveling.
+Cuff part slips over the head and front legs guide through the holes and adjust to the snug fit.
+(Take 15 minutes including measuring and trying on twice.)
+No need for sewing, dabs of fabric glue every 3 inches around the leg holes will prevent unraveling.
 Machine wash cold and air dry flat between wears.

 The warm gold tone looks stunning against black and tan fur while coordinating with neutral home aesthetics.
 Store extras on a Tactical Dog Harness with Handle hook in your mudroom, or drape them over your Elevated Wooden Dog Feeder Station for Instagram-worthy styling.
 Check out 16 Creative DIY Dog Crate Ideas for Pet Lovers.